paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-032-workforce-innovation-and-opportunity.md

 ### Statutory Notes

 #### Effective Date
-Section effective on the first day of the first full program year after July 22, 2014 [probably July 1, 2015], see section 506 of Pub.
+Section effective on the first day of the first full program year after July 22, 2014 (July 1, 2015), see section 506 of Pub.
 L. 113–128, set out as a note under [section 3101 of this title](./chapter-032-workforce-innovation-and-opportunity.md#section-3101).

 <a id="section-3246"></a>
 ## § 3246.
 Fiscal controls; sanctions
-**(a) Establishment of fiscal controls by states**
+**(a) Establishment of fiscal controls by States**

 (1) **In general** — Each State shall establish such fiscal control and fund accounting procedures as may be necessary to assure the proper disbursal of, and accounting for, Federal funds allocated to local areas under part B. Such procedures shall ensure that all financial transactions carried out under part B are conducted and records maintained in accordance with generally accepted accounting principles applicable in each State.